 Subject: Janet Nathan - Absence Excuse

 Dear Ms. Blevens,

-Please accept this email as written documentation of my absence yesterday on November 14, 20XX.
+Please accept this email as written documentation of my absence on August 2, 2021.
 A tree fell on our house during the windstorm the previous evening, and I had to meet with our insurance agent, an arborist, and a roofer.

 I appreciate your support and understanding.
 If I can provide additional details or documentation such as photographs of the damage, please let me know.

 IF YOU’RE ABSENT FROM WORK, PLAN TO WRITE AN ABSENCE EXCUSE LETTER: Some companies have policies that require these letters, but you should send one in any case.